 Hillman Postdoctoral Fellows for Innovative Cancer Research

 The Hillman Postdoctoral Fellows for Innovative Cancer Research provides funds to help support the recruitment of exceptional graduate students and early-stage postdoctoral fellows to pursue leading-edge cancer research in Hillman laboratories.
-To date, there are currently five Hillman Postdoctoral Fellows:
+We have recently awarded fellowships to two new postdocs:

 All Hillman Fellows and Projects